Las Caballeras is a group of horsewomen that gather together every fall for a 6-day vacation with their horses on beautiful Catalina Island.

 Bosque del is located in Cottonwood Canyon, about an hour's ride from base camp.
 On the ride to Bosque del, riders ascend the hills out of Little Harbor where they have an impressive view of the ocean and the back side of the island.
 The ride into Cottonwood usually passes herds of bison, winds through towering eucalyptus trees, and descends down into the willows of the riverbed, finally ending up under the oaks, sycamores and cottonwood trees that surround the old Bosque del picnic area.
 Here wranglers set up picket lines under the trees, and watch over the horses while the ladies enjoy a leisurely lunch.

 Las Caballeras gives awards for just about everything.
 We give awards to riders who fall off their horses.
-We give awards for attending the ride for 5 years and 10 years.
-We give trail class awards, and awards for the Cowgirl Challenge and Fun Day events.
+We give awards for attending the ride for 5, 10, 15 and 20 years.
+We give trail class awards, and awards for the Cowgirl Challenge and Fun Day events…and we present our famous “George Award.”
+This is our most coveted award and was created by Las Caballeras member, Karen Guriel, in honor of her beloved horse, George.
+This award is presented to the owner of the horse that best represents George.
+Karen describes her George as “not the perfect horse, but the perfect combination of trust, talent and heart, with personality, quirks and spirit that made him my perfect horse.”
 Everything is based on having fun, and that's what Las Caballeras does best!

 Saturday is our "Free Day."
-Many of the riders take their horses down to the water for a swim in the ocean and a ride on the beach.
+Many of the riders take their horses down to the water for a swim or a ride on the beach.
 Some go on trail rides, while others hang around camp and have massages or pedicures.

 Before long, Sunday arrives.
 The girls eat breakfast early, break camp and saddle up for the ride back to Two Harbors amid comments, "It went by too fast, I can hardly wait until next year."